 All had been tied up and shot in the back of the head, then a fire was started to try to cover up the crime, one of the most infamous in Austin history.

 Four teenage boys soon came under suspicion.
 Robert Springsteen and Michael Scott

 , both 17, Maurice Pierce, 16, and Forrest Welborn, 15—all of them friends—were interrogated after one of them was caught carrying a .22-caliber revolver in a mall.
 Three of the victims had been shot with .22-caliber ammunition, the other with a .38-caliber weapon.

-When the ballistics on the gun failed to match the bullets from the victims, the four were released.
+When the a ballistics examination was unable to link the gun to the bullets from the victims, the four were released.